Georg Margreitter: 1. FC Nürnberg

 On 24 August he signed a deal with German 2.
 Bundesliga side 1.
 FC Nürnberg.
 He quickly grew out to become an integral part of the defense.
 In 2018, Margreitter and Nürnberg reached promotion to the Bundesliga, after having been down in the second tier for four years.
 On 3 December 2018, he scored his first Bundesliga-goal in a 1–1 draw against Bayer Leverkusen.

 Grasshopper Club Zürich

 On 5 July 2021, Margreitter signed with Grasshopper Club Zürich for one year.
 He quickly established himself as the leader of Grasshopper's defence and of the team as a whole, even captaining the squad on occasion.
-He shot his first goal in the Super League on 21 August 2021, in a 2:1 loss against city rivals FC Zürich.
+He shot his first goal in the Super League on 21 August 2021, in a 2–1 loss against city rivals FC Zürich.
 His contract was extended by a further year on 20 April 2022.

+In his second season, he picked up where he left off, starting in most of the games in the first half of the season.
+However, in the second half he had fallen out of favor in the Grasshoppers' defense and would not start again until the end of the season.
+On 25 May 2023, it was announced that he would depart the club at the end of the season, following the expiration of his contract.